 Chiapas food has certain features of authenticity.
 It is a gastronomic mosaic composed of its natural biodiversity, where each place prints its characteristics, defines tastes, and creates habits.
 Chiapas gastronomy varies in each region; likewise, it is nourished by the diversity of Mayan ethnic groups and the Zoque of Olmec origin when combined with the Spanish cuisine by the affluence of the Dominican monks.
 The results are an immense variety of mestizo dishes in the State of Chiapas.

 The cuisine of Chiapas gives us the privilege of tasting authentic flavors of Mexico in a variety of dishes based on the indigenous roots that these lands proudly boast.
 Enjoying a good meal is part of everyday life in Chiapas.
-The most important is the mole from Chiapas and the tamales from Chiapas, made with herbs and local spices, such as saffron and holy grass.
+The most important are the mole from Chiapas and the tamales from Chiapas, made with herbs and local spices, such as saffron and holy grass.
 Each region of Chiapas has a culinary specialty.
-However, there are dishes that are representative of the entire state since its flavor has gone beyond its borders and its recipes have permeated the taste of Mexicans.
+However, some dishes are representative of the entire state since their flavor has gone beyond its borders and their recipes have permeated the taste of Mexicans.

 In Chiapas, handmade sweets are as varied as food.
 In San Cristóbal sweet and sweet quince are made; in Chiapa de Corzo the famous sights; in Tuxtla Gutiérrez the puxinú, a sweet made with sorghum covered with honey.
 If you are visiting any of the cities or towns of Chiapas you will find so much variety when it comes to eating, that the decision will be somewhat difficult.
 Your options will go from a botanero or a canteen in which to buy a drink you will receive different typical appetizers, to trattorias with Italian specialties or restaurants of gourmet Mexican cuisine.